SylphAI-Inc/AdalFlow/docs/source/tutorials/prompt.rst

 Design
 ----------------

-`LightRAG` seeks to maximize developers' control over the prompt.
+`AdalFlow` seeks to maximize developers' control over the prompt.
 Thus, in most cases, we help developers gather different sections and form them into one prompt.
 This prompt will then be sent to the LLM as a single message.
 The default role of the message we use is `system`.